JerishRaj/MyPlaylist/README.md

 > 🔐 **Disclaimer**: This project is meant for **educational/demo purposes only**.
 All media used are personal favorites and **not for commercial use**.

-Let me know if you'd like help writing the CSS or adding styling too!